 Lord, We Believe, Help Our Unbelief in the Judgment Hour

 We, who are convicted in our hearts of our sinful undone hell-deserving condition, are saved by God's unmerited grace through faith in the sinless life and atoning death of our Lord Jesus Christ.
-God forgives and justifies any sinner who puts his faith in Christ's merits and he is accounted "righteous" in the merciful reckoning of God.
+God forgives and justifies any repentant sinner who puts his faith in Christ's merits and he is accounted "righteous" in the merciful reckoning of God.
 We pass from death unto life at that moment and we remain God's child so long as we in repentant faith continue to trust in the doing and dying of Christ for our salvation and eternal life.

 With this in mind, we can understand what our Lord meant when He said if one has the faith of a mustard seed, one can move mountains.
 Even though our faith may be very small when we first come to Christ to be saved, it is not the amount or quality our of faith that saves us.
 It is the object of our faith that is all important.
-We are not saved by our faith, we are saved by Christ's perfect sinless life and atoning death upon the cross of Calvary.
-Even the smallest of faith can rest in this completed perfect once and for all finished work of Jesus.
+We are not saved by perfect faith, we are saved by Christ's perfect sinless life and atoning death upon the cross of Calvary.
+Even the smallest of faith can rest in this completed perfect once-and-for-all finished work of Jesus.
 The object of our tiny immature faith is Christ's perfect righteousness, so that it is not the quality or amount of our act of faith that saves us.
 "Being justified by faith (in Christ's cross) we have peace with God through Jesus Christ our Lord."
 Our hope and assurance is in a completed work and not in our own imperfect works of righteousness.
 Salvation begins in faith and our salvation will end in faith at the coming of our Lord in the clouds of heaven.
 We rest only in Christ's work for us on the cross for our salvation.

 Even so, come quickly Lord Jesus.
 Amen.